osgirl/safecharge_woocommerce_plugin/readme.txt

 == Changelog ==

+= 1.6 - 2018-11-14 =
+* New - Map variables according names convention in the REST API.

 = 1.5.1 - 2018-11-13 =
 * Add - The merchant have an option to enable or disable creating logs for the plugin's work.